bluenviron/mediamtx/README.md

 Features:
 * Read and publish streams via UDP and TCP
-* Pull and serve streams from other RTSP servers (RTSP proxy)
 * Each stream can have multiple video and audio tracks, encoded in any format
+* Pull and serve streams from other RTSP servers, always or on-demand (RTSP proxy)
 * Publish multiple streams at once, each in a separate path, that can be read by multiple users
 * Supports authentication
 * Run custom commands when clients connect, disconnect, read or publish streams (linux only)